|

 officer Vince Faraday (David Lyons, “ER”)

+for murder.
 Presumed dead after a freak explosion and

 trained by an underground carnival of crime,